-Become a cowboy or girl for the day at Fort Bravo Hollywood, a western desert town in Almeria province, Andalucia, Spain,
+Become a cowboy or girl for the day at Fort Bravo Hollywood, a western desert town in the Desert of Tabernas Natural Park in Almeria province, Andalucia, Spain,

 Fort Bravo, Almeria